JonaWe/german-starter-website/README.md

 - [ ] Allow to starr players
 - [X] Link to steam
 - [X] Allow to set notes for player
+- [ ] Average first and last kill on each day

 ## Questions